UNC Eshelman School of Pharmacy

+History

+The UNC School of Pharmacy was officially renamed the UNC Eshelman School of Pharmacy on May 21, 2008, following Eshelman’s total donations to the school amounted to $30 million in 2007.

 Robert A. Blouin was the Dean of the school from 2003 to 2017, until he became the school's Provost in 2017.
 Dr. Dhiren Thakker was appointed interim dean, and turned the position over to Dr. Angela Kashuba when she became the college's first woman Dean since the inception of the historic school.